alphagov/publisher/README.md

 Various flags and settings can control the runtime behaviour of publisher.
 These are mainly useful when working in development.

-`NO_TRANSPORT` - don't try to connect to the STOMP message broker.
+`NO_MESSENGER` - don't try to connect to the STOMP message broker.

 e.g.

-    $ NO_TRANSPORT=1 bundle exec rails s
+    $ NO_MESSENGER=1 bundle exec rails s